benders5e/benders5e/earthbender.md

 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
 This amount resets every round.
 As your bending grows more powerful and your connection to your inner chi grows, this number increases.

 When you take a basic bending attack, you spend 1 point of chi and deal 1d6 bludgeoning damage.
 This damage increases with your earthbender level and is shown in the "Bending" column of the Earthbender Table.
 The range of your attacks is the same as your bending range ("Range" column).

-At 1st level, you must choose which of your modifiers to use for attacks: Charisma or Strength.
-This cannot be changed later.

-**Attack Bonus** = proficiency + [Cha OR Str modifier]

-**Damage Bonus** = [Cha OR Str modifier]

-The attack bonus is hereafter referred to as your earthbending modifier.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>